JosephBrooksbank/SAIR2021/src/du_brooksbank_joseph_project_3/README.md

 I believe I may either need to adjust the turning functions for part 2, or add actions to handle faster turns.
 I am using python's `Enum` class here, which I discovered is fairly useless.
 I plan on creating a class for Actions and their functionality for part 2, as well as a class for the Q_table.

+## PART 2:
+## Changes to structure
+In part 1, I had 3 actions and 6 states, for very simple navigation along a wall.
+This was all done essentially in one class, hard coded in.
+This was not sufficient for part 2.
+Currently, The robot has: 2 states for left, 5 states for front, 2 states for right-front corner, and 5 states for right-- Giving a total of 100 states for the robot overall.
+Additionally the robot now has not only TURN_LEFT, TURN_RIGHT, and STRAIGHT, but a further discretization of turning for SLIGHT_LEFT and SLIGHT_RIGHT.
+Both Actions and States are now handled in their own OOP style classes, in a way that I am quite happy with.
+This allows creation of more states and actions, as well as editing of current states and actions very easily.

+### Notes: Tuesday, March 15
+This is my first submission of the project.
+The robot has not learned very well, especially on this first map.
+Over this week I expect much more progress can be made on the new, simpler map.
+A lot of my issues came from the robot sensing the inner walls, I believe.
+Other changes I plan on making are tweaks to the linear and angular velocities of the actions, and making the epsilon value scale with total runs.

+Here is a video of progress so far: https://youtu.be/A8SN8WBLvF8